Valley Fields

 Photo: Wikimedia, CC BY-SA 3.0.

 Mitchell Park Horticultural Conservatory is a conservatory located at Mitchell Park in Milwaukee, Wisconsin, United States.
-It is owned and operated by the Milwaukee County Park System, and replaced the original Milwaukee Conservatory which stood from 1898 to 1955.
+The conservatory opened in 1964 following five years of construction.
 Mitchell Park Horticultural Conservatory is situated 3,300 feet southwest of Valley Fields.

 Commercial area